Delanie Sheehan

-Delanie Breann Sheehan (born January 13, 1999) is an American professional soccer player who plays as a forward and midfielder for the Houston Dash in the National Women's Soccer League (NWSL).
+Delanie Breann Sheehan (born January 13, 1999) is an American professional soccer player who plays as a midfielder for Denver Summit FC of the National Women's Soccer League (NWSL).
 She played college soccer for the UCLA Bruins and was drafted by NJ/NY Gotham FC in the 2021 NWSL Draft.
 She won an NWSL Championship with Gotham in 2023.

-Early life and college career
+Early life

 Sheehan was born in Walnut Creek, California, on January 13, 1999.
 She started playing soccer at age four.
 She played high school soccer at Liberty High School in Brentwood, California, and graduated in 2017.
 She also played softball and basketball in high school.
 She was a Gatorade State Player of the Year finalist, a three-time North Coast Section (NCS) first-team selection, and a two-time Bay Valley Athletic League (BVAL) MVP in 2015 and 2016.
 In her senior year, she scored the tying goal in a 3–2 victory over Carondelet in the 2017 NCS Division I championship match.

-UCLA Bruins
+College career

 Sheehan played college soccer at the University of California, Los Angeles, from 2017 to 2021.
 As a freshman, she was named to the Pac-12 All-Freshman team and scored the tying goal in a 2–3 loss to Stanford in the 2017 NCAA Division I tournament final.
 In her sophomore year, she switched positions to play as a defender and was named to the All-Pac-12 third team.
 She was selected as the Pac-12 Defensive Player of the Week in October 2018 and September 2019.

-She began playing as a midfielder again in her senior year and was the team's vice captain.
+Sheehan began playing as a midfielder again in her senior year and was the team's vice captain.
 Helping UCLA win their first Pac-12 Championship in six years, she was named to the All-Pac-12 first team and was the Pac-12 Midfielder of the Year, a Hermann Trophy semifinalist, and a Senior CLASS Award candidate.
 Over four seasons in college, she tallied 15 goals and 18 assists in 86 appearances.